 There are lots of different types of fostering and you might find that one type interests you more or better fits with your existing commitments.
 Our team can talk you through the different options and as part of the application process we'll look at what might work best for you.

 Sometimes, short-term foster care is needed before children can be moved to a family for the long-term or before they can be reunited with their birth family.
-This type of fostering helps local children through a vulnerable and challenging time, and you’ll be giving them stability and the care and attention they need to process what’s happening.
-This type of placement can last from just two days to two years.
+This type of fostering helps local children through a vulnerable and challenging time, and you'll be giving them stability and the care and attention they need to process what’s happening.
+This type of placement can last from just 2 days to 2 years.

 Babies, children, and young people arrive in short-term foster care for various reasons.
 They might be at risk from harm at home, for example, or their parents have health or addiction problems, or are temporarily unable to look after them.

 This temporary foster care arrangement ensures they are in a safe environment while discussions take place about their future.
 They might return to their families or be placed with long-term foster carers or adopters.
 You'll be supporting them through this challenging time, and you might be expected to liaise with professionals, birth parents and adoptive parents to make sure the child can process and adjust to the changes in their lives.

 This type of fostering can be particularly rewarding, as you'll play a major role in helping lots of children through a difficult time of their lives.
 It is the most common type of carer, particularly for newly approved carers.